 "The last two years were disappointing for fans and the club.
 The target is to go to second round and as far as possible after that but we will see."

-City's next Group D outing is a mouth-watering match-up with reigning champion Bayern Munich at the Etihad on Oct.
-2.
+City's next Group D outing is a mouth-watering match-up with reigning champions Bayern Munich at the Etihad on October 2.